hpcjs/hpc.js-docs/docs/api/kernels/features.md

   - Arithmetic: `+ - * / % **`
   - Comparisons: `== != > < >= <=`
   - Ternary: `?:`
+  - These are just examples, almost everything is here!
 - Most functions from the `Math` library, including `Math.random`

 What you can't do:

 - Create objects, including destructuring syntax with `inputs`
 - Use string variables (these may be supported in a future version)
-- Directly include external variables (if you want to do this, use a uniform) and functions
+- Directly include external variables (if you want to do this, use a uniform) or functions
-- Browser interaction functions, like anything under `document`, obviously
+- Browser interaction functions, like anything under `document`
 - `console.log` (and other `console` methods)

-Note: if the absence of `console.log` is alarming, we suggest creating a `debug` buffer, writing to it, and then logging it from outside the kernel with `readBuffer`.
+If the absence of `console.log` is alarming, we suggest creating a `debug` buffer, writing to it, and then logging it from outside the kernel with `readBuffer`.

 GPU compute is almost always used to speed up math operations, which are entirely supported.
 Besides that, it makes no sense to do most of these operations in a GPU kernel, so it's not at all an issue.
-For example, `Array.map` is a really nice function to use, but passing a function and then repeatedly applying it is definitely much slower than just writing a `for` loop.
+For example, `Array.map` is certainly convenient, but passing a function and then repeatedly applying it is definitely much slower than just writing a `for` loop.

 ## Examples